Company Info

 BAT EXCLUSION INFO

 Even though there are about 14 different species of bats found in Illinois, the types of bats that are most commonly found using attics for roosting and nursery colonies are Big Browns and Little Browns.
 They often share the same site, and while in some cases only a few bats may be using the structure, it is common to find colonies of several hundred in homes.
 Larger buildings such as churches will sometimes have colonies of a thousand or several thousand bats.
-It is important to remember how valuable bats are, as they play an important role as nature's own pest control experts for night-flying insects.
+It is important to remember how valuable bats are, as they play an important role as Nature's own pest control experts for night-flying insects.
 Much information can be found on Little Brown Bats, Big Brown Bats, and other bats by using the internet for research.
 Learning about the lifestyles and habits of these bats will help you understand the importance of bat conservation, and allow you to appreciate the non-lethal methods we use in excluding bats from a residence or building.
 Our goal is to successfully resolve conflicts between property owners and bats using methods which compliment bat conservation.

 This guy was unhappy when I woke him up during an attic inspection.
 Notice the bat droppings on the ledge.